-The KEA should be used to assess EL students.
-Students who are learning English should be assessed in accordance with the teacher's best understanding of the student's language development and linguistic background.
+The KEA should be used to assess students who are EL.
+These students should be assessed in accordance with the teacher's best understanding of the student's language development and linguistic background.
 Teachers may want to give those students a little more time to acclimate to the new classroom environment before completing the assessment.

 Most domains/measures can be measured regardless of native language.
-However, it is important to note that if students are being instructed in content in one language (e.g., English), they should not be assessed on that content in another language, even if it is their native language.
+However, it is important to note that if students are being instructed in content in one language (e.g., English) they should not be assessed on that content in another language, even if it is their native language.